 He took him up in his arms, and laid him on a sofa.
-My brother, however, soon gave Neil the "retort courteous."
-He opened his eyes, groaned, and appeared anything but dying.
-My fright ceased.
-He had been only stunned and his head cut, but his brains were safe in their case.
-He had luckily come in contact with the flat part of the marble; had he hit the moulding, he would have ended his love and misfortunes together, and given me, as I had said, a step toward Cullenaghmore. cut on his head was not material, and in a few days he was tolerably well again.
-This story, however, was not to be divulged.
-It was determined that it should remain with us a great secret.
-Neil, his servant, we swore on a Bible not to say a word about it to anybody; but the honest man must have practised some mental reservation, as he happened just only to hint it to his sweetheart, Mary Donnellan, my mother's maid, and she, in a tender moment, told the postilion Keeran, for whom she had a regard.
-Keeran never kept a secret in all his life, so he told the dairymaid, Molly Coyle, whom he preferred to Mary Donnellan, and the dairymaid told my father, who frequented the dairy, and delighted to see Molly Coyle a-churning.
-The thing at length became quite public, and my brother, to avoid raillery, set off to his regiment at Philipstown, whither I accompanied him. still raved about taking the first favourable opportunity of putting himself to death, if the courtship were much longer suspended; and spoke of gallantly throwing himself off his charger at full gallop, previously fastening his foot in the stirrup.
-The being dragged head downwards over a few heaps of pavingstones would certainly have answered his deadly purpose well enough; but I dissuaded him without much difficulty from that species of self-murder, by assuring him that everybody, in such a case, would attribute his death to bad horsemanship, which would remain, on the records of the regiment, an eternal disgrace to his professional character.
-Many other projects he thought of; but I must here make one remark, which perhaps may be a good one in general-namely, that every one of these projects happened to originate after dinner-a period when Irishmen's chivalric fancies are at their most enthusiastic and visionary height.
+My brother, however, soon gave Neil the " retort courteous."
+He opened his eyes, groaned, and appeared any thing but dying.
+My fright ceased; he had been only stunned, and his head cut, but his brains were safe in their case.
+He had luckily come in contact with the flat part of the marble: had he hit the moulding, he would have ended his love and misfortunes together, and given me, as I had said, a step toward Cullenagh-The cut on his head was not material, and more. in a few days he was tolerably well again.
+This story, however, was not to be divulged; it was determined that it should remain with us a great secret.
+Neil, his servant, we swore on a bible not to say a word about it to any body; but the honest man must have practised some mental reservation, as he happened just only to hint it to his sweetheart, Mary Donnellan, my mother's maid, and she in a tender moment told the postilion Keeran, for whom she had a regard.
+Keeran never kept a secret in all his life; so he told the dairy-maid, Molly Coyle, whom he preferred to Mary Donnellan.
+And the dairy-maid told my father, who frequented the dairy, and delighted to see Molly Coyle a-churning.
+The thing at length became quite public; and my brother, to avoid raillery, set off to his regiment at Philipstown, whither I accompanied him.
+He still raved about taking the first favourable opportunity of putting himself to death, if the courtship were much longer suspended; and spoke of gallantly throwing himself off his charger at full gallop, previously fastening his foot in the stirrup.
+The being dragged head downwards over a few heaps of paving stones would certainly have answered his deadly purpose well enough; but I dissuaded him without much difficulty from that species of self-murder, by assuring him that every body, in such a case, would attribute his death to bad horsemanship, which would remain, on the records of the regiment, an eternal disgrace to his professional character.
+Many other projects he thought of; but I must here make one remark, which perhaps may be a good one in generalnamely, that every one of those projects happened to originate after dinner-a period when Irishmen's chivalric fancies are at their most enthusiastic and visionary height.